A guide on how to write an ATS-friendly resume

 Here are our top tips on how to deal with each one:

-• Acronyms: If you’re using acronyms, be sure to write them out in full as well.
-For example, if you use “CPA” ensure you also use “certified public accountant.”
+• Acronyms: If you’re using acronyms, make sure to write them out in full as well.
+For example, if you use “CPA,” ensure you also use “certified public accountant”

 • Abbreviations: We recommend you avoid these altogether.
-It isn’t just an ATS that may misunderstand these and many humans may struggle to understand them, too.
+It isn’t just an ATS that may misunderstand these; many humans may struggle to understand them, too

 First, list your experience in reverse chronological order to make it easier for the machine to scan for relevant information.